-The use of dentifrice as part of daily hygiene in the United States is widespread.
+The use of dentifrice as part of normal daily hygiene practices in the United States is widespread.
 In fact, there are so many dentifrice options in the oral care aisle today it can be overwhelming.
 Patients often turn to dental professionals for a product recommendation that will meet their specific oral care needs and desires.
 Understanding the regulatory environment that guides product claims as well as the process used by credentialing bodies to evaluate products is important as professionals discuss home care options with patients.

 In the United States, the Food and Drug Administration (FDA) regulates therapeutic agents to ensure product safety and efficacy.
 Drugs can enter the market by one of two regulatory pathways.
 The most common pathway for over-the-counter (OTC) drugs is under the OTC Monograph system.
 There are three monographs that regulate OTC dentifrices.